Tallwhisker/GW2Site/README.md

 >**itemNameChecker** also lives in the **dataHandler** module.
 >This function is called from each inventory module and checks, corrects and returns the item names. (or if item doesn't exist, a default value)
 >
->Due to self-inflicted layout issues with some item names, I needed a solution to force them into some resemblance of order.
+>Due to layout issues with some item names, I needed a solution to force them into some resemblance of order.
 >So this function caps the word count and word length if they exceed the limits, then return the new more organized name.
 >
 >Take "Wurm's WvW Reward Track Blessing Enrichment" for example, it's veery long.